 Step 3: Getting the Annotations

 After reading papers, I need to extract all my highlights and comments I added to the PDF.
-Doing so is ridiculously easy: Simply right click the reference and select the menu item to extract all annotations.
-This works pretty good, and Zotfile, which is responsible for doing so, adds some goodies such as automatic backlinks to the specific PDF-page which, upon click, will open the PDF file at the correct page for you!
+Doing so is ridiculously easy: Simply right click the reference and select the menu item to extract all annotations into a note.
+This works pretty well.

 Conclusion